It’s that time of year…when the tech world is talking about trends to follow in the year to come.

 - Pick up a copy of Mismatch: How Inclusion Shapes Design and encourage others on your team (and in your company) to read it.

 - Learn more about inclusive design and the difference between inclusive and universal design.
-Consider what new practices you can implement that will make your work more accessible to more people across the spectrum of humanity
+Consider what new practices you can implement and universal design principles to follow that will make your work more accessible to more people across the spectrum of humanity

 7. A final word